kubernetes/enhancements/keps/sig-node/3815-pod-condition-for-configuration-errors/README.md

 <<[UNRESOLVED @kannon92 ]>>
 Condition Name is up to debate:

-a) ConfigIssue
+a) PodFailed
-b) FailingToStart
+b) PodFailedToStart
-c) PodUnhealthy
+c) PodHasConfigurationIssue

 Reviewers, please put some other options here.
 <<[/UNRESOLVED]>>

 - Add a new condition FailingToStart to detect failures in configuration.

 For future cases that we want to add to to this condition, the suggestion would be to consider cases where pods are forever stuck in the pending state.
-We want to avoid transient pods that will eventually resolve themselves so we decided to avoid targeting events that are related to ImagePullBackOff because these can eventually be fixed without any interaction.
+We want to avoid transient pods that will eventually resolve themselves.
 The general rule could be that pods that require manually intervention to fix could be added as cases for this condition.

 ### Non-Goals